 Once a scrutiny topic is agreed, the panel can request relevant information about service performance, targets and plans.
 They can also request exploratory interviews with staff and look at best practice.
 This evidence is used to inform its findings and recommendations.

-Scrutiny projects take around three to six months to complete, depending on the nature and size of the project.
+Scrutiny projects can be short task and finish projects or can take around three to six months to complete, depending on the nature and size of the project.

 What will trigger scrutiny

 A request for scrutiny can be triggered by different reasons such as evidence of poor performance or low satisfaction affecting a majority of tenants and leaseholders.

 Scrutiny requests can also be submitted via tenants' groups, like Tenants' Associations and Service User Groups.

 To make a request, fill in the document Housing Scrutiny Panel request for scrutiny for council tenants and leaseholder tenants (2.17 MB) form.

 The scrutiny panel cannot deal with individual complaints.

 Make a complaint or give feedback with our complaints team.

 Scrutiny is done in different ways.
 You could be looking at documents and procedures, or helping the service as part of a larger project to develop its approach and how it communicates with tenants during the process.

 Dates and venue of meetings